lindbrook/cholera/docs/notes/references.md

 Sandra Hempel.
 2013.
 “Obituary: John Snow”. *The Lancet*.
 381(9874):
 1269-1270.

+Jonathan Hodge and Gregory Radick, eds.
+2003. *The Cambridge Companion to Darwin*.
+New York: Cambridge University Press.

 Stephen Inwood.
 1998 *A History of London*.
 New York: Carroll & Graf Publishers.